 Getting Started - New Graduate Student

 On September 27, 2016 new graduate students were welcomed at an informative and fun orientation!
 You can see the slides from the 2016 orientation on the following pages: Graduate Program Coordinator, Prof. Mari Ostendorf's here, and Graduate Advising's slides here.

 The Advising Office is located in the Paul Allen Center EE Main Office, AE 140.
-If you have any questions, please make an appointment here (for current Electrical Engineering students only) or check-in with Jessica Manfredi at the front desk.
+If you have any questions, please make an appointment here (for current Electrical Engineering students only) or check-in at the front desk.
 Please note: Appointment Slots are reserved for current UW Seattle Electrical Engineering students only and you will need to use your UW Net ID to log in.
 Drop-in advising hours are posted on the EE Events Calendar (dates subject to change).

 All EE graduate students are required to set up an EE Computing Account for access to department-supported computing services, including access to EE computing labs, printing, use of department licensed/donated software, and support from the EE Computing Staff.